Package Leaflet: Information for the User

 Preclinical data

 GLIADEL implant releases carmustine directly into the surgical cavity created after tumor resection.
-When exposed to the aqueous medium of the cavity, the anhydride linkages of the copolymer are hydrolyzed, releasing carmustine, carboxyphenoxipropano, and sebacic acid.
-The released carmustine diffuses into the surrounding cerebral tissue and exerts an antineoplastic effect by alkylation of DNA and RNA.
+As they are exposed to the aqueous medium of the cavity, the anhydride bonds of the copolymer are hydrolyzed, releasing carmustine, carboxyphenoxipropano, and sebacic acid.
+The carmustine released from GLIADEL implant diffuses into the surrounding brain tissue and exerts an antineoplastic effect by alkylating DNA and RNA.

-Carmustine degrades and metabolizes spontaneously, forming the alkylating group, presumably a chloroethyl ion, which leads to the formation of irreversible cross-links (cross-linking) in DNA.
+Carmustine is degraded and metabolized spontaneously, creating the alkylating group, presumably a chloroethyl carbonium ion, which leads to the formation of irreversible cross-links in DNA.

-The antitumor activity of GLIADEL implant depends on the release of carmustine in the tumor cavity in sufficient quantities for effective cytotoxicity.
+The antitumor activity of GLIADEL implant depends on the release of carmustine into the tumor cavity in sufficient quantities for effective cytotoxicity.

-In 3 weeks, more than 70% of the copolymer degrades.
+Within 3 weeks, more than 70% of the copolymer is degraded.
 The monomers have different metabolism and elimination.
-Carboxyphenoxipropano is mainly eliminated by the kidneys, and sebacic acid, an endogenous fatty acid, is metabolized by the liver and exhaled as CO2in animals.
+Carboxyphenoxipropano is mainly eliminated by the kidneys, and sebacic acid, an endogenous fatty acid, is metabolized by the liver and exhaled as CO2 in animals.

 Clinical efficacy and safety